randTdjab/ASCII-Engine/README.md

 # ASCIIEngine
-this "Engine" allows for creating games that can run on the terminal, using ASCII characters as Game Objects .
+this is a game Engine for creating games that can run on the terminal, using ASCII characters as Game Objects .

 ### a simple test created using ASCII engine :